GetSimpl/cloudlift/README.md

 ```
 4. Service configuration with http interface without AWS CW logging.

-`Note: Do not use `no_logs: true` in production.
+`Note: Do not use `logging: true` in production.
 Once conatiner deleted all logs will be lost`.
 ```json
   {
       "services": {